-Whether you manage an email service, an ISP or a corporation's network, you are no doubt aware that attacks continue to increase in both volume and sophistication.
+Whether you manage an email service, an ISP, or a corporation’s network, you are no doubt aware that attacks continue to increase in both volume and sophistication.
 Your team members are constantly struggling to handle abuse reports, but you worry that your overworked, highly stressed cybersecurity professionals might one day miss an attack that could bring your entire operation to a screeching halt.
 At the same time, budget constraints and a shortage of well-trained, experienced candidates mean that you are forced to do more with less.
-If you need to reduce the time spent on managing abuse reports while keeping your network and your subscribers safe, you might want to consider AbuseHQ's inbound processing capabilities.
-AbuseHQ lets you automate your inbound processing, giving you more time to address issues by saving you the time you would normally spend examining, organizing and attempting to understand abuse reports.
-Instead, you have the power to prevent some events from ever reaching AbuseHQ and to enrich the events that you want passed.
+If you need to reduce the time spent on managing abuse reports while keeping your network and your subscribers safe, you might want to consider AbuseHQ’s inbound processing capabilities.
+AbuseHQ lets you automate your inbound processing, giving you more time to address issues by saving you the time you would normally spend examining, organizing, and attempting to understand abuse reports.
+Instead, you have the power to prevent some events from ever reaching AbuseHQ and to enrich the events that you want to be passed.

 You can use a variety of fields to filter incoming reports.
-These choices include filtering by client, IP, date, subscriber number, complainant, subscriber type, malware, product category and other categories that can be selected from a dropdown that is already populated with common filters.
+These choices include filtering by client, IP, date, subscriber number, complainant, subscriber type, malware, product category, and other categories that can be selected from a dropdown that is already populated with common filters.
 For example, you might want to filter out events that occurred more than a certain number of days ago if you feel that any action would not be meaningful.

 Handling Misguided Reports

 If you have ever received abuse reports that have IP addresses that are not your responsibility, you know how frustrating it can be to deal with the unnecessary clutter.
 Inbound processing in AbuseHQ lets you define the networks for which you are responsible and automatically filters out all others.